Most people waste time jumping between random videos, apps, and FAA documents. A clear path makes this much easier.

 With the right resources and a strategic study plan, you can prepare with confidence.
 Start with Drone U’s Free Part 107 Study Guide, and work through the 70 practice questions with answers.
 Focus on understanding the core concepts and how they apply to real-world flying.

-If you fail the Part 107 test, you can retake the exam.
-There is no set limit on the number of times you can retake it.
-However, you will need to wait 14 days and pay the $150 testing fee again.
+If you fail the Part 107 test, you can retake the exam after a 14-day waiting period.
+There is no maximum limit on the number of times you can retake it.
+However, each attempt requires paying the $150 testing fee again.

 The FAA Part 107 exam includes 60 multiple-choice questions to answer in 120 minutes.